CarlosRodriguez260/RLTracker/README.md

 ## Aditional Details
 For now, the program works with devices only in the *same* network

-For running backend, the following is required from pip:
+For running backend data scraper for RL, the following is required from pip:
 - flask
 - flask_cors
 - selenium
 - bs4

+For running querys with the LLM, the following is required from pip:
+- flask
+- flask_cors
+- requests

+Ollama needs to be downloaded locally.
+Afterwards, run this command on a CLI to pull the LLM:
+### `ollama run llama3.2:1b`

+Once the image is pulled, ollama should be running it in the background.

-This can be done quickly by running the following command in the `backend` folder
+The pip requirements can be installed quickly by running the following command in the `backend` folder
 ### `pip install -r requirements.txt`